#FamilyPartnershipMatters: Let’s Work Together

 Working towards authentic family partnership is challenging and takes time, and the Student & Family team offers clear, intentional ways to practice what we, as a district, value.

 The SFUSD Family Partnership Model

 We're excited to introduce you to the SFUSD Family Partnership model!
 It is a community garden: one where family members, school staff, students, and the larger community all come together to build and sustain multiple garden plots.

 When we work together, we can cultivate a healthy and equitable system that promotes family partnership as an essential piece of student success.

 You might be thinking: okay, but why a garden?
-A few years ago, the Family Partnership team interviewed stakeholders (inclusive of families, school staff and CBOs) and asked, "What do you think of when you think of family partnership?"
+A few years ago, a team of family partnership practitioners interviewed stakeholders (inclusive of families, school staff and CBOs) and asked, "What do you think of when you think of family partnership?"
 The image that resonated most with all stakeholders was a community garden.

 Here, we have people of varying ages, races, genders and job titles working together to make sure our garden flourishes!
 What do you see when you look at this garden?

-Please reach out to the Office of Family Partnership at email@example.com if you have any questions, need any support, or would like to see additional resources.
+Please reach out to firstname.lastname@example.org if you have any questions, need any support, or would like to see additional resources.